Cornelius Sim: Illness, death and legacy

 A wake (ceremony) was held for the late cardinal at the Church of Our Lady of Assumption, the parish which housed his cathedra in Brunei's capital, on 14 June 2021 as his body lay in state, enabling mourners to pay their respects.
 A requiem was held the next day, 15 June, at 9 AM and his body was driven through Brunei to all other parishes for the congregations to pay their last respects, before being buried in Kuala Belait.
 Among those in attendance at the funeral service were members of the diplomatic corps in Brunei, as well as representatives from other Christian churches and prominent local community figures.

 On 5 September 2021, exactly 100 days following Sim's death, the Christian Institute for Theological Engagement (CHRISTE) announced the appointment of the first Cornelius Cardinal Sim Professor, the Rev. Deacon Prof. Dr. Sherman Kuek.
 The professorship's main mission is facilitating research on theological and interreligious dialogue.
 The date set for the official appointment was 16 September 2021, corresponding to Sim's 70th birth anniversary.
 On All Souls' Day in November 2021, Pope Francis held a mass at the Throne of Saint Peter in St. Peter's Basilica in Vatican City for the repose of Sim's soul, as well as of all other cardinals and bishops who had passed on in the last year.

 Sim was among the contributing theologians and bishops of a youth edition release of the New Testament intended for the young peoples of Asia, which was launched at the FABC general conference in Thailand on 21 October 2022.

-In mid 2023, upon being announced as a new cardinals-designate, Sebastian Francis paid tribute to Sim and other cardinals from Singapore and Malaysia.
+In mid 2023, upon being announced as a new cardinal-designate, Sebastian Francis paid tribute to Sim and other cardinals from Singapore and Malaysia.